adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 5 simple use of the set  command, this command has no man page though so its a little annoying

 task 6 is just setting a variable without export

+task 7 in task 7 we do use the export keyword funnily enough